browserkids/web-components/README.md

     ```

 1. **[findReferences()]**
-    Finds all elements that match the given pattern and returns them as a map.
+    Finds all elements within a given element that have `#referenceId` (by default) attributes.

-    Based on `findAttributes()` this will return all elements within a given element that have `#referenceId` attributes.
-For example:
+    :warning: If you [single-import] this function, make sure to provide a `findAttributes()` function.

     ```html
     <body>